Retirement income calculator (portfolio + Social Security)

 Total income vs. guaranteed streams

-• SS + pension + other
+• Social Security, pension & other

-• Total
+• Total income

 Year-one income mix